-Selecting a trustworthy Cloud ERP solution and vendor can be challenging and time-consuming.
-Global enterprises regardless of sizes, have committed more than a handful of mistakes, which gives us valuable lessons for all of us to learn from.
+Selecting a trustworthy Cloud ERP solution and the vendor can be challenging and time-consuming.
+Global enterprises regardless of size, have committed more than a handful of mistakes, which gives us valuable lessons for all of us to learn from.

 Infor - the enterprise software giant from New York City, has gained tremendous popularity by offering deep industry-specific applications and suites, cloud deployment and extremely user-friendly interfaces.
 Though lesser-known among other software giants like SAP, Oracle and Microsoft, Infor has gained tremendous popularity by offering deep industry-specific applications and suites, cloud deployment and extremely user-friendly interfaces.

 Today, AWS has left their footprints in 190 countries.
-The widespread of physical locations as well as the extensive global cloud infrastructures enable businesses to deploy quickly, innovate regularly, scale on-demand.
+The widespread physical locations as well as the extensive global cloud infrastructures enable businesses to deploy quickly, innovate regularly, and scale on demand.
 More importantly, companies now can do all of the above in a matter of a few hours, 24/7, instead of weeks or months like before.

 Infor product suites are specially designed to empower users to be more in control during business operations.
-Their products are packed with powerful functionalities that allow instant access to valuable data, enrich customer's experience, and a modern, intuitive user interface that is entirely customisable to fit your specific role.
+Their products are packed with powerful functionalities that allow instant access to valuable data, enrich the customer experience, and have a modern, intuitive user interface that is entirely customisable to fit your specific role.

-Infor SunSystems is a solution that focuses on providing comprehensive financial management combining with technological innovations and usability with a depth of functionality.
-Hosted in the Cloud, Infor SunSystems offers its user with easy-to-use interfaces, easy accessibility, security and scalability.
+Infor SunSystems is a solution that focuses on providing comprehensive financial management combined with technological innovations and usability with a depth of functionality.
+Infor SunSystems offers its user with easy-to-use interfaces, easy accessibility, security and scalability.